 Remember, they were pioneering a new industry and new business model that was leveraged for exceptional growth.

 If they got the numbers wrong… they would crash and burn quickly.Rich Devos and Jay Van Andel were inventing and adapting as they went along.
 Sure, they made some mistakes, but we should be thanking them for creating a new industry. #mlm #networkmarketing #amway Click To Tweet

 Think about it, if there’s rapid expansion and you’re making profits- that’s an incredible thing.

 But if there’s rapid, uncontrollable expansion and you’re losing money on each customer acquisition and sale… you’re like a freight train heading straight at a mountain!

 Better to hedge your bets and mitigate your risk.

-All things considered, they did a fantastic job bringing the model to life.
+All things considered, they did a good job bringing the model to life.

-Here’s a little more about the history and progression of this industry by 2 guys… not sure who they are but they give a pretty good overview.
+Here’s a little more about the history, progression, and evolution of this industry by 2 guys on YouTube… not sure who they are but they give a pretty good overview.

 Evolutionary Stage 2: